Glat0s/custom_d_fine-deimv2-face/README.md

 5. Run `train` script, changing confurations, iterating, untill you get desired results.
 6. Run `export`script to create ONNX, TensorRT, OpenVINO models.

+Use `config_.yaml` as a template with default configs.

 [Training example with Colab](https://colab.research.google.com/drive/1ZV12qnUQMpC0g3j-0G-tYhmmdM98a41X?usp=sharing)

 If you run train script passing the args in the command and not changing them in the config file - you should also pass changed args to other scripts like `export` or `infer`.
 Example: